 The off-market take-over bid for Mesa Minerals Limited (ASX:MAS) was concluded during the year, with Mineral Resources attaining acceptances for 64.23% of Mesa's shares.
-The acquisition of a majority stake in Mesa gives the company access to both significant manganese tenements and also patents and technology for the processing of low grade / waste manganese for use in agribusiness applications.

-In addition, the company consolidated its position over the Ant Hill and Sunday Hill tenements by entering into an agreement to purchase Auvex Resources Limited, the 50% partner in the Mesa manganese joint venture, in exchange for 4.5 million Mineral Resources shares.

-Completion of both of these acquisitions expands the company's foundation in manganese in the Pilbara region and provides the certainty necessary to develop both locations once manganese markets have returned to normal levels.
+In addition, the Company entered into an agreement to purchase Auvex Resources Limited, the 50% partner in the Mesa manganese joint venture, to purchase the company.
+Completion of these acquisitions will give the company a solid foundation in the manganese resource at Ant Hill and Sunday Hill and the certainty necessary to develop this project once manganese markets have returned to normal levels.